avijaira/CarND-Advanced-Lane-Lines/WRITEUP.md

 Warped Test Image: ![alt text][image6]

-#### 4. DDetect lane pixels and fit to find the lane boundary.
+#### 4. Detect lane pixels and fit to find the lane boundary.

+The code for this step is contained in the following scripts: `video_gen.py` and `tracker.py`.
+The lanes are detected using convolution between lines: `116-200`.

+My approach is to break image into 9 vertical layers, detect left and right lane pixels (by convolving the vertical image slices with the window template), fit a second order polynomial to left and right lanes, and the draw lanes.

+#### 5. Determine the curvature of the lane and vehicle position with respect to center.

+The code for this step is contained in the following script: `video_gen.py`.
+The curvature of the lane and vehicle position with respect to center is determined between lines: `210-231`.

+#### 6. Warp the detected lane boundaries back onto the original image.

+The code for this step is contained in the following script: `video_gen.py`.
+The lane boundaries are warped back on original image between lines: `202-203`.

-#### 5. Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.
+#### 7. Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

+The code for this step is contained in the following script: `video_gen.py`.
+The numerical estimation of lane curvature and vehicle position are added to images between lines: `234-237`.

 Output Test Image: ![alt text][image7]